Mark-MDO47/ArduinoClass/99_Resources/README.md

 - The ninth rising edge of clock shows a 0; this means the DF2301QG succesfully read the data byte.
 - Then there is another glitch on the serial data line and a stretchout with serial clock held low.
   - The glitch happens as before, but this time the DF2301QG is passing control of the data line to the Arduino.
-  - The stretchout with serial clock held low is a feature of I2C; this allows the target (DF2301QG in our case) to take as much time as it needs to process the last data byte.
+  - The stretchout with serial clock held low is a feature of I2C (remember I2C uses an open collector circuit).
+This allows the target (DF2301QG in our case) to take as much time as it needs to process the last data byte.
 - Eventually the stretchout finishes and the clock has another rising edge.